kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 The 𝐅𝐎𝐎𝐋 waits, tucked somewhere behind a nebula of broken prayers.
 It laughs like the first scream of a child.
 It dreams in equations that rot civilizations.
-It is the lie beneath every act of love, every promise, every god.
+It is the lie beneath every act of love, every promise, every truth.

 And I will annihilate it.